 It took considerable time for the groups, and the personalities within them, to become acquainted to the point where mutual appreciation, respect, and trust developed.
 The diversity within the organization was accentuated by two naturalized Canadians who were key contributors in the early meetings: Father J. V. O'Reilly, an Irish Oblate priest from Prince George; and Walter van der Kamp, a Dutch Calvinist and principal of William of Orange Christian School, then located in Burnaby.
 Consequently, it was not until November 1, 1967 that the Federation of Independent School Associations presented its first formal brief to the Honourable Lesley R. Peterson, Minister of Education at the time.
 This brief marked the first formal claim by FISA BC to legal recognition of, and equitable funding for, independent schools in the province.
 Failure to obtain a meeting with the whole cabinet was an indication of the long upward road FISA BC was to travel.

-The whole process took ten years.
+The development of this respectfully collaborative approach took ten years.

 Initially, the climate was hostile.
 No political parties in B.C. had official positions or policy statements on independent schools and their place in society.
 Many individual politicians, as well as political parties, lacked basic information regarding independent schools or their aims and objectives.

-To take the initiative and maintain it required tremendous effort on the part of many volunteers, especially in the early years of the Federation when organization was at a minimum.
+To take the initiative and maintain it required tremendous effort on the part of many volunteers, especially in the early years of the Federation when organization was minimal.
 There were many who faithfully served countless hours on the FISA BC Executive Board (see Board of Directors - Past Board Officers).
-There were people such as Joe Bruch in Victoria, Gerry Voogd and Rev. Henry Van Andel in the Lower Mainland, Peter Klassen in Nelson, the Beesleys and Curries in Kamloops, the tireless Father J.V.
+There were people such as Joe Bruch in Victoria, Gerry Voogd and Rev. Henry Van Andel in the Lower Mainland, Peter Klassen in Nelson, the Beesleys and the Curries in Kamloops, the tireless Father J.V.
 OReilly and Mike Van Adrichem in Prince George, all of whom spearheaded activity at the grass roots level and used their particular talents and contacts to promote the independent school cause.

-The story of independent schools individually and collectively had to be told locally and across the province through the media.
+The story of independent schools, individually and collectively, had to be told locally and across the province through the media.
 Information was gathered and distributed where it would be of the greatest benefit.
 Supporters of independent schools were activated and encouraged to join the political party of their choice.
 Although the Federation itself was always non-partisan politically, it nevertheless strongly encouraged local independent school supporters to be personally and individually active within the political parties of their choice, in order to further the cause of independent schools without becoming one-issue activists.
 Enthusiastic participants included Jan and Rita Waenink, Joe Fitton, and Bill Meredith.
 Hugh and Meldy Harris were particularly active in Kelowna, hometown of the Bennetts.

 In addition, the FISA BC executive director, executive board members, and federation supporters attended all possible educational and political conferences and conventions wherever they might be held in British Columbia.
 Countless hours were logged by committed individual volunteers attending local, regional, and provincial conferences in order to make the independent school point of view known.
 Very few conventions of the provincial political parties, or the B.C.
 School Trustees Association, or the B.C.
 Teachers Federation were held without the FISA BC executive director or other independent school resource people being present as observers.
 In the background of many of these activities was the sage advice of Tom Griffiths, FISA BC mentor and legal advisor.

 It was the involvement of people at the "grass roots level" that made the Federation's political success possible.
-Local independent school supporters wrote letters at appropriate times, phoned open line shows, and button-holed local politicians and educators, school board members, business people and anyone willing to listen, in an untiring effort to tell the independent school story.
+Local independent school supporters wrote letters at appropriate times, phoned open line shows, and button-holed local politicians and educators, school board members, business people, and anyone willing to listen, in an untiring effort to tell the independent school story.

 The free issue of textbooks, access to some limited health services, and exemption from municipal property taxation for independent schools were already in place when the Federation came on the scene.
-These concessions, gained by the combined efforts of the Roman Catholic community, were valuable precedents, a kind of informal recognition of the value of the independent schools' contribution to society.
+These concessions, gained by the efforts of the Roman Catholic community, were valuable precedents, a kind of informal recognition of the value of the independent schools' contribution to society.

 During the W.A.C.
-Bennett Social Credit era, until 1972, the Federation itself achieved only one success, equality with respect to Workers' Compensation Board rates.
+Bennett Social Credit era, until 1972, the Federation itself achieved only one success: equality with respect to Workers' Compensation Board rates.
 That equality with public school teachers resulted in a reduction of rates by two-thirds and easily paid for the cost of membership in FISA BC.
 The Federation was earning its keep.

 In the meantime, FISA BC was beginning to gain good political allies in the governing party, such as Douglas Little, Jim Chabot, Don Phillips, Herb Bruch, and Herb Cappozzi.
 An open challenge had been made, and a crack was clearly visible in the governing caucus.
 Although not widely acknowledged, the independent schools' protest vote played more than a minor part in the election result of 1972.
 Independent school supporters packed all of the 2,500 Queen Elizabeth Theater seats in downtown Vancouver in one of the best attended and most enthusiastic of a series of political rallies sponsored by FISA BC during the election campaign.
 Premier W.A.C.
 Bennett's widely reported outburst that "only over my dead body" would independent schools ever gain access to public funding became a prophecy in political terms.